cfshi/coronavirus/MREB.app.md

 # 3.4 How would you describe the research activity conducted in this protocol to a lay person unfamiliar
 with your discipline's methodologies and jargon? (max 250 words)?

+JD: Changed
 The Covid-19 Awareness Study is a online anonymous survey conducted by McMaster University.
-The study plans to collect data of the public's knowledge and responses to the COVID-19 outbreak.
-The survey is open to participants.
-The purpose of this study is to find out how the COVID-19 pandemic is perceived by the public and their response to it.
+We will collect data on the public's knowledge about the COVID-19 outbreak, and their behavioural responses.
-We hope the data will help us to better understand patterns of health knowledge and response to this crisis and to improve health communication flow during a crisis.
+Data will be used to help us to better understand patterns of health knowledge and response to this crisis, with the goal of learning how to improve health communication during a crisis.

+JD: Let's skip 6.9.
+We are not targeting FN people for recruitment.

 # 6.9 Provide the rationale for the exception to the community engagement requirement.